Weaning From Breastfeeding: An Emotional (and Physical) Journey

 Today I am finding new ways to show love to my child.
 Today I am discovering that my daughter loves me for more than just my boobs.
 Today I am beginning a new and exciting stage with my toddler.
 Today we are growing together and getting acquainted in new ways.

 Today is not easy.
-But my heart is full of two-sided accomplishment, cherrished memories, and intense gratitude.
+But my heart is full of two-sided accomplishment, cherished memories, and intense gratitude.
 What a beautiful experience ecological breastfeeding has been.
 My daughter and I have been so blessed to start her life and our relationship in this way.

 Everyone weans on their own timeline and in their own way for their own reasons.
 For me and my daughter, this is not the end of our breastfeeding journey.
 But it is the beginning of the end.
 And it is harder than I ever thought possible.